 - Married, employed by a single employer, and your income has been correctly withheld—the tax due is equal to the tax withheld—but your spouse is not entitled to a substituted filing.

 - Someone whose income tax during the past calendar year was not withheld correctly—if the tax due is not equal to the tax withheld.

-2. A non-resident citizen i.e if you are a Filipino who works or resides abroad, receiving income from sources within the Philippines.
-(You are taxable only for the income you earn from the Philippines.)
+- A non-resident citizen i.e if you are a Filipino who works or resides abroad, receiving income from sources within the Philippines.
+You are taxable only for the income you earn from the Philippines.)

-Those that are also required to file your income tax return include domestic corporations and partnerships receiving income from sources within and outside the Philippines as well as foreign corporations and partnerships receiving income from sources within the Philippines.
+- Domestic corporations and partnerships receiving income from sources within and outside the Philippines.
+This also includes foreign corporations and partnerships receiving income from sources within the Philippines.